jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add credits poster

 # Rat
-- Fix rat rotation on movement
-	- Cant apply rotation at same time as ApplyAxisVelocity

 - Add rat noises
 	- Alert when it spawns
 	- Squeaks when it moves

-- Have rat move back to spawn point
-	- Currently is setting it to go back, but it doesn't follow that

-- Despawn rat & hotdog
-	- Add logic to the RatTrigger object
-	- Despawn the rat if it has a hotdog

 - Fix problems when a rat escapes being held and cursor not being reset
 	- Make sure DropObject is called from Cursor